skymandr/TailWimpLite/README.md

 will centre it without manipulating its size.
 The current window is defined as the topmost window over all.

-The window will be maximized (or centred, if it cannot covere the whole extent) in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
+The window will be maximized (or centred, if it cannot cover the whole extent) in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
 This means that two moves, one vertical and one horizontal in any order, will get the window into a corner quadrant.
 The